 What is the Acupuncture and Chinese Medicine treatment like for Chronic Pelvic Pain Syndrome?

-Chinese medicine works best as a combination therapy that includes acupuncture, tui na (acupressure), and other therapies such as cupping.
+Chinese medicine works best as a combination therapy that includes acupuncture, tui na (acupressure), and other therapies such as gua sha and cupping.
 Chinese herbs are also effective and may be required for certain people.
 Acupuncture diagnosis and treatment focuses on identifying the specific root imbalance causing the condition and tailoring the treatment for you.

 During the first visit, I will complete a medical history and an in depth physical examination, which focuses on an examination of acupuncture points and trigger points of the hips and pelvis.
 This information creates the picture of the specific imbalance causing the problem.